meta data for this page

 • It is essential that you back up the database regularly, and perform an on-demand backup before and after performing updates.

-• You can take one-off database backups at /settings_backup.php - note these must be restored via the command line/phpMyAdmin - currently there is no built-in restore utility.
+• You can take one-off database backups at /admin_backup.php - note these must be restored via the command line/phpMyAdmin - currently there is no built-in restore utility.
+NOTE: Older installations may reference /settings_backup.php to take one-off database backups.

 • Recommended: You can automate backups using the mysqldump / mariadb-dump command